dmastylo/RPI-Class2Go/README_SETUP.md

         easy_install pip

 1. Install python's virtual env

         pip install virtualenv

-1. Install virtualenvwrapper:
+1. Install virtualenvwrapper: (optional)

         sudo pip install virtualenvwrapper

-1. Verify installation location of virtualenv and virtualenvwrapper:
+    a.
+Verify installation location of virtualenv and virtualenvwrapper:

         ls /usr/local/bin/

-1. Check out your PATH to see if /usr/local/bin comes before /usr/bin:
+    a.
+Check out your PATH to see if /usr/local/bin comes before /usr/bin:

         echo $PATH
     (If not, add `export PATH=/usr/local/bin:$PATH` to your .bashrc)

-1. Edit login script:
+    a.
+Edit login script:

         vim .bashrc

-1. ...and add the following:
+    a. ...and add the following:

         # virtualenv setup -- use Distribute by default
         export VIRTUALENV_DISTRIBUTE=true